 To help public and private sector organizations solve critical problems, make better decisions and foster environments built on performance excellence.

-The student’s program includes coursework, projects and other educational activities to prepare the student for the successful completion of the doctoral comprehensive examination and for the development, implementation and defense of the doctoral dissertation.
-Although the program of study for the Ph.D. in Management is determined largely by the concentration area selected by the student, all students take 24 units of research core, 20 units of management core, 16 units from their selected concentration, 2 units of comprehensive exam and a minimum of 16 units of dissertation.
-In addition, all students must attend a minimum of two Ph.D. student retreats to fulfill their residency requirement.
+The student’s program includes coursework, projects, and other educational activities to prepare the student for the successful completion of the doctoral comprehensive examination and for the development, implementation, and defense of the doctoral dissertation.
+Although the program of student for the PhD in Management is determined largely by the concentration area selected by the student, all students take 24 units of research core, 20 units of management core, 12 units from their selected concentration, 2 units of comprehensive exam, and a minimum of 16 units of dissertation.
+In addition, all students will attend a minimum of two PhD student retreats to fulfill their residency requirement.

-Sullivan University’s Ph.D. in Management students take 16 courses total.
-Then, once all coursework is completed and they pass their comprehensive exams, they are scheduled for dissertation courses.
-They continue to enroll in the dissertation course until they successfully defend their dissertation research.
+Sullivan University’s PhD in Management students take 15 courses.
+Then, once all course work is completed and they pass their comprehensive exams, they are scheduled for Dissertation courses.
+They continue enrolling in the Dissertation course until they successfully defend their dissertation research.

 The length of the program depends on whether a student is enrolled full-time or part-time.
 Full-time students take two courses per quarter, and they may complete their formal coursework in two years.
 Part-time students taking one course per quarter may complete the coursework in four years.
 Of course, withdrawing from a course or taking a quarter off from school will extend the length of time it takes to complete the coursework.

 New students are assigned a mentor who will mentor and advise them during their first year in the program.
 At the beginning of their second year of coursework, students will select their advisory committee.
 The advisory committee is typically comprised of three members and is headed by the Advisory Committee Chair.
-All committee members must have earned doctorates from a regionally accredited university.
-The Advisory Chair and one committee member must be full-time faculty members at Sullivan University or doctorally qualified administrators.
+All committee members must have earned doctorates from a regionally-accredited university.
+The Advisory Chair and one committee member must be Sullivan University full-time faculty members or doctorally-qualified administrators.
 The third committee member may be from outside the department or outside Sullivan University.

-Students in the Ph.D. in Management program are encouraged to engage in research and practice through research projects with faculty, becoming teaching assistants and presenting at conferences.
+Students in the PhD in Management program have are encouraged to engage in research and practice through research projects with faculty, becoming teaching assistants, and presenting at conferences.
 Faculty grant applications are solicited once a year and faculty members receiving grants engage students in their research projects.

-Upon completion of the Ph.D. in Management program, Sullivan University graduates should be able to:
+Upon completion of the PhD in Management program, Sullivan University graduates should be able to do the following: